 Students are taught in one of six whole- school teaching groups, which are largely mixed ability.
-Students joining us in Year 7, sit a baseline scientific enquiry skills test in September.

 Year 8

 Students are taught in one of six whole- school teaching groups, which are largely mixed ability.
 There is a top, middle and bottom set on each half of the year group, keeping six classes in total.